VISTA (protein)

-V-domain Ig suppressor of T cell activation (VISTA) is a type I transmembrane protein that functions as an immune checkpoint and is encoded by the C10orf54 gene.
+V-domain Ig suppressor of T cell activation (VISTA) is a type I transmembrane protein that functions as an immune checkpoint and is encoded by the VSIR gene.

 Structure and function

-VISTA is approximately 50kDa and belongs to the immunoglobulin superfamily and has one IgV domain.
+VISTA is approximately 50 kDa and belongs to the immunoglobulin superfamily and has one IgV domain.

 VISTA is part of the B7 family, is primarily expressed in white blood cells and its transcription is partially controlled by p53.
 There is evidence that VISTA can act as both a ligand and a receptor on T cells to inhibit T cell effector function and maintain peripheral tolerance.
+Similarly, VISTA and TIM-3 may co-exist on macrophages infiltrating different human and mouse tumours where they can co-regulate immunotherapy resistance.

 Clinical significance

 VISTA is produced at high levels in tumor-infiltrating lymphocytes, such as myeloid-derived suppressor cells and regulatory T cells, and its blockade with an antibody results in delayed tumor growth in mouse models of melanoma and squamous cell carcinoma.
+It is also up-regulated in tumour-associated macrophages in various malignancies, including melanoma, especially in immunotherapy-resistant human context.

 Monocytes from HIV-infected patients produce higher levels of VISTA compared to uninfected individuals.
 The increased VISTA levels correlated with an increase in immune activation and a decrease in CD4-positive T cells.

 As a drug target

-There is an ongoing cancer immunotherapy clinical trial for a monoclonal antibody targeting VISTA in advanced cancer.
-Preliminary results of the phase I clinical trial show good safety tolerance and anti-cancer activity in patients with advanced tumours.
+There are several ongoing cancer immunotherapy clinical trials for a monoclonal antibodies targeting VISTA in advanced cancer.
+Preliminary results of the phase I clinical trials show good safety tolerance and anti-cancer activity in patients with advanced tumours.
+One of the best characterized ligands or binding partners for VISTA is PSGL-1, which binds VISTA with high affinity only under acidic conditions (pH<6.5).
+One promising approach uses an antibody (SNS-101) that only binds to VISTA when the multiple histidine residues of VISTA are protonated inside acid tumors.
+This approach greatly improves the pharmacokinetics of the anti-VISTA antibody.
 Another ongoing clinical trial involves a small molecule that antagonizes the programmed death-ligands 1 and 2 (PD-L1 and PD-L2), and VISTA pathways in patients with advanced solid tumors or lymphomas.